SimonNyvall/Game-of-Life-Website/README.md

 NOTE: All of the check should be done before changing any state to alive or dead.
 Therefore have two arrays with the current generation and the next one.

 # Install and Run the Project
-Below my profile put a link to my github pages, there you can test the project via the web.
-Or you can click here ==> www.fjierf <==

-## Install
 Step one:
 ```
 git clone https://github.com/SimonNyvall/Game-of-Life-Website.git